 - Sakiru Adebayo, Assistant Professor, English and Cultural Studies

 March 10, 2023

-- Sepideh Saffari, PhD student, IGS Digital Arts and Humanities
+- Sepideh Saffari, PhD candidate, IGS Digital Arts and Humanities

 - Erin Scott, IGS PhD Student in Digital Arts and Humanities